home - Electricity

 Making Venetian Plaster: Tips and Tricks

-Knowing the composition of the material, you can knead the Venetian.
+Knowing the composition of the material, you can knead the Venetian one.
 Numerous videos on YouTube will tell you in detail how this can be done.

 • the dry mixture and water must be stirred in the ratio indicated on the package;